iiab/iiab/roles/remoteit/README.md

 # Known Issues

-This needs to be enhanced so remote.it also works when IIAB is installed on Ubuntu, Mint or Debian: [#3006](https://github.com/iiab/iiab/issues/3006)
+This needs to be enhanced rather urgently, so remote.it also works when IIAB is installed on Raspberry Pi OS 11 (Bullseye), Ubuntu, Mint and Debian: [#3006](https://github.com/iiab/iiab/issues/3006)